HSF/hsf.github.io/organization/_posts/2018/2018-03-21-packaging.md

   - Built software should run on “any” Linux flavour (own libc, "build almost everything" approach)
   - Simpler environments
   - Many packages already upstream in NixPkgs
-  - Adding new packages is straight forward (many things like shbang patching, RUNPATH etc automagically handled)
+  - Adding new packages is straight forward (many things like shebang patching, RUNPATH etc automagically handled)
   - Active community
 - What isn’t so good
   - Documentation lacking, but is improving and many examples help